A NOTE ABOUT THIS ARTICLE

 Do I need a lawyer for my VA appeal?

 The Veterans Administration does not require you to hire a lawyer for your appeal.
 However, we highly suggest you at a minimum consult with a qualified lawyer about appealing.
 The VA appeal process is confusing, complicated, and there are thousands of federal regulations that govern the Veterans Administration.
-Hiring a VA appeal lawyer can give you the resources to win your claim.
+Hiring a VA certified disability attorney can give you the resources to win your claim.
 Woods & Woods will often hire experts to prove you are entitled to VA benefits.
 That is something that many VSO’s and other veterans advocates just simply can’t do.

 Can I afford a lawyer for my VA appeal?